General Atomics MQ-9 Reaper: Variants

+MQ-9

+Mariner

 A navalized Reaper, named Mariner, was proposed for the U.S. Navy's Broad Area Maritime Surveillance (BAMS) program.
 It had an increased fuel capacity for an endurance of up to 49 hours.
 Variations included one for aircraft carrier operations with folding wings for storage, shortened, reinforced landing gear, an arresting hook, cut-down or eliminated ventral flight surfaces and six stores pylons for a total load of 3,000 pounds (1,360 kilograms).
 The Northrop Grumman RQ-4N was selected as the BAMS winner.

+Guardian

 US Customs and Border Protection (CBP) operates two maritime variants of the MQ-9, known as Guardians.
 The U.S. Coast Guard evaluated the Guardian, including performing joint operations with CBP.
 CBP and the Coast Guard operate one MQ-9 Guardian jointly out of land-based stations in Florida and Texas.